Are you struggling with a chronic illness, like diabetes, Crohn’s, or cancer?

 You can learn to balance your physical and emotional needs.
 While living with complex medical needs or supporting someone you love who is medically fragile will always come with stress, it can be less stressful than this.
 Having the support of a mental health professional can be empowering and can help you learn to make self care a priority.

 Other Services Offered by Wellview Counseling

-In addition to providing chronic illness counseling, Wellview Counseling also offers child counseling and play therapy, teen counseling, individual counseling, therapy for postpartum anxiety and depression, trauma and PTSD treatment, family therapy, and positive discipline parent education opportunities.
+In addition to providing chronic illness counseling, Wellview Counseling also offers child counseling and play therapy, teen counseling, individual counseling, therapy for postpartum anxiety and depression, trauma and PTSD treatment, family therapy, social skills groups, and positive discipline parent education opportunities.
 Additionally, if visiting us at our Roswell, GA counseling office is not an option, we encourage you to consider online counseling with one of our skilled therapists.
 Contact our office to learn more!